check-spelling-sandbox/lambda-refarch-mobilebackend/README.md

 1. Type a name for the key and then select **Save**.
 1. Note the **API key**.
 You will use this when running the mobile application.
 1. Click on **Usage Plans** and type a name for the plan.
 Disable Throttling and Quotas.
 Click **Next**.
-1. From the dropdowns, seleect your API and Stage created in Step 4.
+1. From the dropdowns, select your API and Stage created in Step 4.
 Click the Checkbox and then **Next**.
 1. Click  **Add API Key to Usage Plan**  and enter the Key you created earlier then choose **Done**.

 #### Step 7: Update Your Amazon Cognito Identity Pool